d1618033/python-redfish-utility/docs/slate/source/includes/_highsecurity.md

 ## Higher Security Modes

-This section describes how to set higher security modes and how to use RESTful Interface Tool in these modes.
+This section describes how to set higher security modes and how to use the RESTful Interface Tool in these modes.
 <aside class="notice">These security settings are only available in HPE Gen10 servers.</aside>

 ### Setting iLO Higher Security Modes